Bob Stewart (politician)

 Colonel Robert Alexander Stewart (born 7 July 1949) is a British politician and former soldier.
 He was the member of Parliament (MP) for Beckenham from 2010 to 2024.
 A member of the Conservative Party, he also is a former British Army officer and United Nations commander in Bosnia, commentator, author and public speaker.

-In November 2023, the CPS secured a conviction for a racially aggravated public order offence against Stewart and he was fined.
-However, in February 2024, the conviction was overturned by Southwark Crown Court.

 Early life

 Stewart was born on 7 July 1949 to a father serving in the military.
 He was privately educated at Chigwell School, followed by the Royal Military Academy Sandhurst near Camberley in Surrey.
 He spent part of his childhood in Cyprus.

 Military career

 Stewart was accepted for officer training at the age of seventeen, and after two years of training at the Royal Military Academy Sandhurst, was commissioned into the Cheshire Regiment as a second lieutenant on 25 July 1969.
 His service number was 487588.
 He was promoted to lieutenant on 25 January 1971.
 In 1974 he undertook an in-service Bachelor's degree in International Politics at the University College of Wales, Aberystwyth, graduating with first class honours.
 He was promoted captain on 25 July 1975.